arthurrmenezes/project-market/README.md

 ***
 (en)

-CRUD project made in Java for learning purposes.
-It has a connection to a MySQL database.
+CRUD project developed in Java, with MySQL database connection, created for educational purposes.

 The idea behind the project was to create a product registration/editing system for a market (or any store).
 The program allows users with access to register, list, edit, and delete products.